Updated: Apr 29

 While some parts of Peru may yet face a second-wave of infections, most of the country, including the Amazon regions of Peru, will not.
 The harsh price came early in the pandemic, and now the country has a respite - hopefully until vaccines are widely available.
 Does this mean that Peru is letting down its guard?
 Definitely not!
 Here is what I learned from my recent travel*

-*This information is accurate as of my dates of travel, but travel requirements may change quickly, so do not rely on this blog as a definitive guide.
+*This information is accurate as of my dates of travel, but travel requirements may change quickly, so do not rely on this as a definitive guide.
 Check with the airlines and other sources for the MOST RECENT guidelines.
+I will be able to update this again following a May 2021 trip to Peru.

 (If you want to get to the Step-by-Step requirements, skip the following several paragraphs & photos)